uwnlp/qamr/code/README.md

 To make sure everything is working, you should first start the webserver and try local previews of the task interface.
 To do so, follow these instructions:

  1. Download the Penn Treebank and Wiki1k datasets (the latter you can get with `scripts/setup.sh`).
+You may have to change the Penn Treebank data file names to upper case.
  2. Make sure you have an [MTurk requester account](https://requester.mturk.com/) associated with an [Amazon AWS](https://aws.amazon.com/) account.
  3. Make that your AWS credentials are at `~/.aws/credentials`.
  4. Run `scripts/run_example.sh`.